astropy/halotools/README.md

 model.param_dict['logMmin'] = 12.1
 model.mock.populate()
 ```
 Note how much faster the call to *mock.populate* is relative to *model.populate_mock(halocat)*.
 This is due to a large amount of one-time-only pre-processing that is carried out upon creation of the first mock universe.
+The process of varying *param_dict* values and repeatedly calling *model.mock.populate()* is part of a typical workflow in an MCMC-type analysis conducted with Halotools.

 ### Modeling the galaxy-halo connection